 Our Academic Extension Coordinator, Mrs Jane Vearer, is responsible for providing extensive mentor support to all of the Year 7 – 10 students in the program, and also for our Upper School ATAR students to help them achieve their desired post-school destinations.

-Our Student Services Manager, Amy Blackley, is responsible for behaviour management at our College.
-She also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, the College Psychologist, the Chaplain and the Attendance Officer.
+Our Student Services Manager is responsible for behaviour management at our College.
+Other responsibilities include managing student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, the College Psychologist, the Chaplain and the Attendance Officer.

-Jason Evans is the STEM and Teacher Development Schools Coordinator who is responsible for STEM implementation across all learning areas and tailoring professional learning for teachers from around Western Australia.
+The Teacher Development Schools Coordinator is responsible for STEM implementation across all learning areas and tailoring professional learning for Teachers from around Western Australia.

 HEADS OF LEARNING